 If you want to improve your skills as a dog trainer, one way to do this is to get plenty of experience training dogs of all shapes and sizes.
 Since most of us are not in a position to have a house full of dogs of multiple breeds and sizes, a good way for trainers to get experience is to volunteer at the local animal shelter.

-Shelters are finding that training can increase a dog’s chances of being adopted.
+Shelters are finding that training can increase a dog’s chances of being rescued.
 Here’s an easy trick that you can teach a shelter dog.
-Staff can post a note on the dog’s kennel that says, “If you adopt me, I am ready to pass the CGC test with you.
+Staff can post a note on the dog’s kennel that says, “If you rescue me, I am ready to pass the CGC test with you.
 I can also do tricks — I can shake hands and roll over.”

 - Start by having the dog sit.